tmobile/magentaA11y/_checklist-native/modal.md

   - Alternatively can use `modifier = Modifier.semantics { disabled() }` to announce as disabled

 ### Focus
-- Use the default focus functionality of the native alert or modal
+- Use the default focus functionality of the modal
-- The screen reader focus **must** be confined within the modal /alert /dialog/ drawer.
-When the alert appears, the initial focus should be to a logical place or to where the default focus is for the device within the modal
+- The screen reader focus **must** be confined within the modal.
+When the modal appears, the initial focus should be to a logical place or to where the default focus is for the device within the modal
-- Android sometimes initially focuses on the CTAs in the alert, not the text or title
+- Android initially focuses on the CTA ("Close" button) in the modal, not the text or title unless the close CTA is not designed at the first focus order in modal
 - Android often takes one swipe to bring focus inside the modal

 - **Android View**